How popular is Elon Musk?

 Silver Bulletin favorability ratings for the world's richest man.

-🕒 The latest
+🕒 The latest on Musk’s favorability rating

-See also: Trump approval ratings dashboard.
+See also: Donald Trump approval rating dashboard.

 Elon Musk was once fairly popular.
 But his numbers have inverted as his support for President Trump has increased and particularly since he became a “special government employee” and the de facto head of DOGE.
 Although Musk may eventually leave the government, he’ll remain an exceptionally important and controversial public figure even if he does.
 Until then, he could be a liability for Trump because he’s less popular than the president is even as Trump’s numbers have also declined.
 For our theories about what Musk is hoping to get out of all of this, see here.

-Thus, this the landing page for the Silver Bulletin average of Musk’s favorability polls, tracking him back to the start of 2024.1 We’ll regularly update this average as new polls come in.2 If you’re viewing this in your email client or the Substack app, you should visit the web version to ensure you’re seeing the latest data.
+Thus, this the landing page for the Silver Bulletin average of Musk’s favorability polls, tracking him back to the start of 2024.1 We’ll regularly update this average as new polls come in.2

 Our polling averages are the direct descendant of the polling averages that Nate designed for FiveThirtyEight, and the methodology is largely the same.
 Click here for more information on how the average works.
-Silver Bulletin pollster ratings weight more reliable polls more heavily.
+Silver Bulletin averages weight more reliable polls more heavily.
 They adjust for house effects.
 And they account for uncertainty, estimating the fairly wide range where new polls might come in.
 Our process for calculating Musk’s favorability ratings is similar to that for calculating President Trump’s approval ratings, although we use slightly more conservative settings as Musk is polled less often than Trump.3

 The topline: So, just how popular is Elon Musk?